• COURCHEVEL GOLF CLUB • THE FLORA OF THE COURSE •

 Golf Club de Courchevel | ©Golf Club de Courchevel, Vipérine

-It behaves like a crop weed.
+It behaves like a weed of crops.
 It is a toxic plant in high doses, especially for livestock, due to the presence of pyrrolizidinic alkaloids.

 • ANEMONE •